etopian/alpine-drupal/README.md

 * `logs`: Nginx/PHP error logs
 *

-### WP-CLI
+### Drush 7

-This image now includes WP-CLI wpcli.org baked in...
+This image now includes Drupal 7 baked in...
 So you can

 ```
 docker exec -it <container_name> bash